Information Technology Services Centre (ITSC)

 CIO & University Librarian Administration Office

-The CIO & University Librarian Administration Office is responsible for providing administrative and clerical support to the Chief Information Officer, as well as being the contact point for the general enquirers from students, staff and external parties.
+The CIO & University Librarian Administration Office is responsible for providing administrative and clerical support to the Chief Information Officer & University Librarian, as well as being the contact point for the general enquirers from students, staff and external parties.
 In addition, the Office also manages the HR matters for the Centre, maintains the software inventory and oversees the office maintenance tasks.

 User Services Team is responsible for the ITSC counter service and handling hotline enquiries.
 The team provides user service support in university campus and remote centres, service desk system management, user/classroom onsite support services, IT and AV support for campus wide events, remote site events and IT/AV on loan services, provision of Information Literacy Programme for students and IT training courses for staff, student helper management, Notebook Ownership Programme as well as the orientation programmes for staff and students.